Claireliu0912/RPATGN/README.md

 # RPATGN

-The implementation for "Regulating Related Party Transactions with Role Perceptual Augmented Temporal Graph Network".
+The implementation for "Role Perceptual Augmented Temporal Graph Network for Related-party Transaction Detection".

 ## Dataset